Getting Started: 3 Simple Steps for Success

 First things first, let's create your first project.
 ClearCalcs works by grouping sets of calculations (for example beams and columns) into projects tied to any name, job number, or address you like, so they're easy to find and manage.

-For now, just click the big blue 'Create a New Project' button on the homescreen.
+For now, just click the big green 'Create a New Project' button on the homescreen.

 This will take you to the project details screen where you can specify a project name and address and start creating calculations.